-The Best Things to Do With Kids in Los Angeles This Fall
+Coolest Things to Do With Kids in the South Bay and Los Angeles This Fall

 Pumpkin spice season has arrived and, along with it, the start of fall fun!
-Beyond the pumpkin patches and Halloween experiences, there are so many fun things to do with kids in Los Angeles this season.
-Check out our list of the best fall activities for families in L.A. and the South Bay.
+Beyond the pumpkin patches and Halloween experiences, there are so many fun things to do with kids in the South Bay and Los Angeles this season.
+Check out our list of the best fall activities for families in the South Bay and beyond.

 Looking for more fun family activities this fall?
 Sign up for our newsletter and get it all delivered to your inbox, or check out our events calendar.